nikasimovich/invsnghtlfe/entries/levitt.md

 '    *           + +  o          '             '               .   . *
  .    '             .                                         '
              .                                                 .                </pre>
 Guided by nothing but the pungent smell of sulfur, the pull of Sirius, and the steady glow of my green light, I carried on.
-I could only hope for whatever lay ahead at least had air, music, and a cold beer.
+I could only hope that whatever lay ahead at least had air, music, and a cold beer.
 <pre>    .                 '       *                 o             .*           .  ' </pre>
 Finally, a structure appeared in the distance with a sign: The Martian Mirage Club.
 The shadow guarding the door had a long, ghoulish face.
 Tall in stature.
 Lanky but not frail.
 The type that comes to mind when you get that unsettling feeling someone is watching you but you turn around and no one’s there.
 <pre>              '       .                                          .      .